Trade Training Centres

 At that stage the Brimbank and Western Edge VET Clusters were well advanced with cross sectoral VET provision.

-Based on the existing goodwill and comprehensive VET programs, the Brimbank/Melton LLEN initiated stakeholder meetings across the BMLLEN area in order to gauge the interest and support for a BMLLEN process to attract significant funding for infrastructure and equipment to enhance VET delivery and student engagement.
+Based on the existing goodwill and comprehensive VET programs, BMLLEN (now known as Future Connect) initiated stakeholder meetings across the BMLLEN area in order to gauge the interest and support for a BMLLEN process to attract significant funding for infrastructure and equipment to enhance VET delivery and student engagement.

 Stake holder meetings were conducted over a period of time resulting in four potential TTC projects.
 The BMLLEN wrote applications and negotiated with the State and Federal governments to secure the funding.

 Stake holders included Secondary Schools (all 3 sectors), TAFE sector, DEECD and Catholic Education Office.

 The 3 projects led by the BMLLEN were successfully funded as follows:

 - Western Edge Cluster TTC $11.20 million

 The fourth successful TTC was initiated and developed by CRC Sydenham ($6.07 million) with some support from the BMLLEN.